markyoder/wasp_clone/waspcore/README.md

 ## Core Parts

-The primary parts of wasp core:
+The primary components of wasp core are:

 1. StringPool - provides contiguous string storage.
 All strings are stored, null-terminated, in a single data container.
 2. TokenPool - provides contiguous token storage.
 Tokens consist of string data, a token type, and a file byte offset.
     * An index is used that identifies the location in the StringPool at which the data resides.
     * The token pool stores new line offsets.
     * The file byte offset is used to compute line and column with the assistance of the new line offset.
-3. TreeNodePool - manages TreeNodes which consist of a node name, type, and child indicates.
+3. TreeNodePool - manages TreeNodes which consist of a node name, type, and child indices.
     * Uses StringPool for contiguous node name storage.
     * Uses TokenPool to store all leaf node token information.
-4. Interpreter - base class providing boilerplate lex and parse logic
+4. Interpreter - base class providing boilerplate lexing and parsing logic.
     * Contains core token and node construction logic for lexer and parser to use.
-5. Format - utility methods for formatting values - safe printf to facilitate [expression engine](/waspexpr/README.md#expression-engine) and [halite](/wasphalite/README.md#hierarchical-input-validation-engine-hive).
+5. Format - utility methods for formatting values
+    * Provides a type safe printf as needed by [expression engine](/waspexpr/README.md#expression-engine) and [HALITE](/wasphalite/README.md#hierarchical-input-validation-engine-hive).
 6. wasp_node - central location for node and token type enumeration.
 7. Object - generic type data structure to facilitate typed-data access to hierarchical data.
     * Facilitates Halite data-driven capabilities.